-Dubai: an up and coming city in the United Arab Emirates known for its wealthy resorts, modern architecture and varied shopping.
+Dubai: a Middle Eastern city in the United Arab Emirates known for its wealthy resorts, modern architecture and varied shopping.

 This New Year’s Eve, I was given the opportunity to fly to the city on a week’s family holiday.
 And what a NYE it was!